 - Seattle Mayor's Youth Opportunity Initiative - Offers a variety of programs for youth, including housing for homeless youth, domestic violence prevention, suicide prevention, and youth employment programs

 - Stanwood Youth Programs and Services - Offers a Community Resource Center that provides services such as afterschool and summer classes/activities and a mobile dental clinic

 Law and Justice Programs

-- Bainbridge Metro Parks Teen Programs Center - Provides recreation center ammenities, teen activities, concerts, youth service projects
+- Bainbridge Island Metro Parks Teen Center - Provides recreation center amenities, teen activities, concerts, and youth service projects